 RAY research suggests that E+/YiA projects can have an effect on the communities hosting them, also in the areas of participation and citizenship.
 Through a stronger involvement of the hosting community in the project these effects can be strengthened, in particular by fostering interaction between the project and the hosting community, e.g. as part of community events or through special project activities.
 This provides for opportunities through which members of the hosting community and project participants could jointly develop citizenship and participation competence and practice.
-In particular, within long-term volunteering projects such an approach is likely to be effective in terms of multiplying the effects of the projects and fostering the sustainability of projects.
+In particular, within long-term volunteering projects such an approach is likely to be effective in terms of multiplying the effects of the projects.